eStep/docker-intro/setup.md

     and talking to this host.

     Even if you have VirtualBox installed try to install the latest version.
-    There have been a lot of changes to VB recenlty that make it play better with docker.
+    There have been a lot of changes to VB recently that make it play better with docker.
+Latest VirtualBox version at the time of writing this tutorial is `5.0.14`

     Download and install VirtualBox from
     [Oracle website](https://www.virtualbox.org/wiki/Linux_Downloads)